MissionToPsyche-Iridium/iridium_23e_year_sim-se/README.md

 * 2d page content loads in vite server. fails to load in live server

 * iFrames do not close when navigating away from a section.

+* Some font files referenced in the website HTML are missing from the project, resulting in 404 errors for:
+  - subset-RobotoMono-Light.woff2
+  - subset-RobotoMono-Regular.woff2
+  - subset-Helvetica-Light.woff2
+  - subset-TradeGothicLTStd-BdCn20.woff2
+  - subset-TradeGothicLTStd-Cn18.woff2
+  These errors don't affect the website's functionality but will appear in browser console logs.